 While moka pots are meant to be used with your stovetop, that doesn’t mean every model is compatible with every stovetop.
 A small moka pot on a large gas burner can easily end up with a melted handle.
 Make sure that the moka pot’s size and shape fits with the top of your stove.

-Another important thing to consider is the classic debate between aluminum and stainless steel moka pots.
+Another important thing to consider is the classic debate between build materials for moka pots.

-The following table shows the contrasting qualities of moka pots made from these two materials:
+The following table shows the contrasting qualities of moka pots made from the top two materials:

 |Less durable||More durable|